autotraderuk/dbt-dry-run/CONTRIBUTING.md

 ## Releasing to PyPi

-Currently, the github action setup in `.github/workflows/main.yml` does not work to automatically release to PyPi on tag.
-Therefore, you should release the package locally.
-This can be done in the Makefile by following these steps:
+Currently, the github action setup in `.github/workflows/main.yml` automatically release to PyPi on tag.
+The procedure for releasing should be:

-1. Check the `CHANGES.md` has been updated with all the commits/PRs from the last tagged release
+1. Check the last github action on `main` was green

-2. Check the version has been bumped and the version in `CHANGES.md` and `pyproject.toml` are consistent
+2. Check the `CHANGES.md` has been updated with all the commits/PRs from the last tagged release.
+Decide what version the new release should be, this project roughly follows SemVer

-3. Check the last github action on `main` was green
+3. Make and push a version bump commit which increases the version in `pyproject.toml` (Ensure this is consistent with the latest version in `CHANGES.md`)

-4. Run `make build`
+4. Once the version bump commit GH action is green then tag this commit with the same version prefix with `v` so the tag name should be `vX.X.X`.
+Once this tag is pushed another GH action will start which will release the package version to production PyPI

-5. Run `make release`
+5. Verify the package is released